10yard/dkafe/readme.md

 ### Windows

-1. Download the latest DKAFE binary release for Windows and extract content to a folder
+1. Download the latest DKAFE binary release for Windows and extract content to a folder.
+It is recommended to download the 64bit version unless you have an old machine.

 2. Run "launch.exe".